Leather Noseband/Tiedown #T8

 The martingale is a very useful tool to aid a horse in learning proper head position as he learns collection.
 If adjusted correctly a martingale does not force the head to stay in any given position but allows the horse a guide for head placement through automatic release of pressure on the reins when correct head placement is achieved.
 This can make it easier for a horse to reach a more collected frame over time by allowing assistance with head position as the rider teaches the horse to drive from behind.

-The diagram shows the Complete German Martingale #M1.
-This German Martingale #CM6 comes with roping reins and without headstall.
+The labeled diagram shows the Complete German Martingale #CM1A.
+This German Martingale with Split Reins #CM1C is the same but comes without headstall and bit.